-These unaudited interim condensed consolidated financial statements have been prepared on a historical cost basis, except for fair-value through-profit-or-loss financial assets and liabilities and derivative financial instruments, which are measured at fair value.
+These consolidated financial statements have been prepared on a historical cost basis, except for fair-value through-profit-or-loss financial assets and liabilities and derivative financial instruments, which are measured at fair value.

-These unaudited interim condensed consolidated financial statements were authorized for issuance by the Company's Board of Directors on November 14, 2023.
+These consolidated financial statements were authorized for issuance by the Company's Board of Directors on March 28, 2024.